top of page

 For more advice on nailing a cold open, read our six tips for hooking a reader in the first pages of your pilot.

-Want a step-by-step process for writing your pilot, from building a solid concept that can last multiple seasons to drafting the full script?
+Want a step-by-step process for writing your pilot script, from building a solid concept that can last multiple seasons to drafting the full script?
 Register for our Write a Pilot in 30 Days course, taking place in January 2024!
 Simply click here, scroll down to click "Join," and create a sign-in to register.

 Comments